ReadSprintReading RetentionHow to Remember Books Better

 Peter C. Brown, Henry L. Roediger III, and Mark A. McDaniel

-A learning-science book on retrieval, durable understanding, and why effortful recall beats passive review.
+A learning-science book on retrieval, spacing, and durable understanding.

-Best if you want the clearest explanation of why memory techniques work.
+Best if you want the clearest explanation of why active recall and spacing work.

 Read about active recall for reading